GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step03/Tutorial.rst

   :start-after: <!-- SPHINX_FIELD_CASE_TFUNC -->
   :end-before: <!-- SPHINX_FIELD_CASE_TFUNC_END -->

 Here, the injection pressure is set to vary with time.
 Attentive reader might have noticed that ``sourceTerm`` was bound to a ``TableFunction`` named *timeInj* under **FieldSpecifications** tag definition.
-The initial pressure and diagonal term of the permeability tensor are also set to be heterogeneously distributed throughout the reservoir thanks to ND-tables.
-The files *xlin.geos*, *ylin.geos* and *zlin.geos* define a regular meshing of the bounding box containing the reservoir.
-The *pressure.geos* or *permx.geos* files define values of nammed variables at those points.
+The initial pressure is set based on the values contained in the table formed by the files which are specified.
+In particular, the files *xlin.geos*, *ylin.geos* and *zlin.geos* define a regular meshing of the bounding box containing the reservoir.
+The *pressure.geos* file defines the values of the pressure at those points.

 .. note::